pawamoy/archan/README.rst

-Archan is a Python module that analyzes the strength of your project architecture according to some criteria described in "`The Protection of Information in Computer Systems`_", written by Jerome H. Saltzer and Michael D. Schroe der.
+Archan is a Python module that analyzes the strength of your project architecture according to some criteria described in "`The Protection of Information in Computer Systems`_", written by Jerome H. Saltzer and Michael D. Schroeder.

 .. _`Design Structure Matrix (DSM)`: https://en.wikipedia.org/wiki/Design_structure_matrix
 .. _The Protection of Information in Computer Systems : https://www.cs.virginia.edu/~evans/cs551/saltzer/